benjamincrozat/content/posts/gpt-4-turbo.md

 Here's the process broken down into four very clear steps:

-1. **Locate your API key:** You should have generated this already if you followed the previous section.
+1. **Locate your GPT-4 Turbo API key:** You should have generated this already if you followed the previous section.
 It usually looks like a long string of random numbers and letters. *Make sure to keep it secure.*

 2. **Open your terminal:** If you want to start experimenting with curl, open your terminal.

 3. **Input the curl command:** Curl is a command-line tool used to transfer data.
-For the chat API, you could use a command like this:
+For GPT-4 Turbo's chat API, you could use a command like this:

 ```bash
 curl -X POST \